eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/deploy-your-microservice.md

 - Some microservices expose ports.
 - There is a route from the `Sensors` microservice to the `Rest API` microservice.

-To add our new microservice, go ahead and edit this file by adding our new microservice to the list of microservices:
+To add your new microservice, go ahead and edit this file by adding your new microservice to the list of microservices:

 ```yaml
 ---